plerpsandplerps/Sprouting-Tales/docs/Introduction/Basics.md

 Additionally, if there is a dispute about the rules or the rules do not cover something, the Guide serves as an arbitrator and makes rulings.

-### Adventurer
+### Player and Adventurer

 The participants other than the Guide take on the role of a **Player** controlling an **Adventurer**.
-An Adventurer is a main character in the story.
+An Adventurer is a main character in the fictional story.
 Together the Adventurers form a **Party**, a group of allies journeying together through the fictional narrative.

 ## How to Play a Tabletop Roleplaying Game